mgabon/web-sprint-challenge-authentication-and-testing/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.

 1. Differences between using _sessions_ or _JSON Web Tokens_ for authentication.
+Sessions tokens created by the server, while the user is logged in, cookies are sent with every request.
+JSON web tokens takes data and a signature offers authentication.

 2. What does `bcryptjs` do to help us store passwords in a secure manner?
+Bcrypt takes in a password, and hashes it out.
+For example, my password could be "password", but bcrypt takes in through a "hash" changing it from "password" to something like "ASB81238B9$#$kH"

 3. How are unit tests different from integration and end-to-end testing?
+Unit testing checks a single component of the system, testing if it works.
+Whereas integration and end-to-end testing considers checking the working of an application.

 4. How does _Test Driven Development_ change the way we write applications and tests?
+TDD is creating unit tests before developing the actual code, so if the test was to fail the code, there can be changes made to pass the test.